 Lightweight aggregate is a coarse aggregate used to make lightweight concrete for structural as well as non-structural applications.

 - The Compressive design strength of normal concrete for cast-in-situ, precast and prestressed concrete ranges between 20 N/mm2 to 35 N/mm2.
-On the other hand, the minimum compressive design strength of concrete which uses lightweight aggregate will be around 17-18 N/mm2.
+On the other hand, the minimum compressive design strength of lightweight aggregate concrete will be around 17-18 N/mm2.

 - Normal concrete has a density between 2300 and 2500 kg/m3.
 However, when it comes to LWC the density ranges between 500 kg/m3 to 1800 kg/m3 depending on the type of aggregate used.

-- LWC can also be designed for the minimum compressive strength as normal concrete by varying the proportions of mineral admixtures used.
+- Engineers can also design LWC to achieve minimum compressive strength comparable to normal concrete by adjusting the proportions of mineral admixtures.

 Features of Lightweight Aggregates

 - The lightweight aggregate used in concrete may have any form, including cubical, rounded, angular, and other shapes.
-Its workability is directly influenced by its form and texture.
+Its form and texture directly influence its workability.

-- These aggregates are known for absorbing little water and maintaining their low density.
+- These aggregates absorb minimal water and retain their low density.

 - A high saturation level makes it an attractive option.